• Home

 Having a scheduling tool is really the best way for your pins to have a better chance of getting to the top of the search feeds for potential clicks and views back to your blog.
 This is really something that you really can’t have in order to grow your blog’s traffic using Pinterest!

-6. Using shortened links or any links in your pin descriptions.
+6. Using shortened links or any links in your pin descriptions & URL area.

-Okay, this is a weird tip but if you are planning on using Affiliate marketing with Pinterest, then you need to know what to do.
-I go into detail, on how you can make actual money with affiliate marketing on Pinterest and I’ll link it again for you here.
+Okay, this is a weird tip but if you are planning on using affiliate marketing with Pinterest, then you need to know what to do.
+I go into detail, on how you can make actual money with affiliate marketing on Pinterest and I’ll link that for you here.

 7. Not using vertical pin dimensions or high-quality images.